 Can a non-US citizen participate in this program?

 Yes.
-However, we must disclose that non-US citizens are not eligible for specific funding provided through the NSF; this is in accordance with federal regulations.
-Nevertheless, all accepted IDEAS students (regardless of national origin) are guaranteed funding for five years.
+However, we must disclose that non-US citizens are not eligible for training grant funding provided through the NSF; this is in accordance with federal regulations.

 What courses are required?

 How does the internship component of the program work?

 The internship component is quite flexible.
 We have internship partners lined up with positions available immediately, but are also open to new opportunities that might better serve your individual course of study.

 Will my conferred degree reflect my participation in the IDEAS program?

 At this time, the area of emphasis and the IDEAS graduate certificate are still in development.